7 Stellar Meditation Apps To Deepen Your Practice (Or Start It!)

 Our picks for the best meditation apps of 2022:

 - Majority of meditations are the voice of the founder

 If you're new to meditation, Headspace is a great option to start with.
-The app is second only to Calm in terms of the number of downloads, and over 900,000 users have given it a 4.8-star rating on average.
-What's great about this app is how it teaches foundational aspects of meditation, such as body scanning, compassion, and mindfulness, so you can grow your practice from the ground up.
-And it was actually founded by former Buddhist monk Andy Puddicombe (who narrates many of the meditations), so you know it was created with heart.
+What's great about this app is how it teaches the foundational aspects of meditation, such as body scanning, compassion, and mindfulness, so you can grow your practice from the ground up.
+It was actually founded by former Buddhist monk, Andy Puddicombe (who narrates many of the meditations), so you know it was created with heart.